 North of Souk Smata is Souk Haddadine, the blacksmiths’ souk.
 This was one of my favorite souks and makes its presence felt through the deafening noise of incessant hammering and clanging.
 Massive amounts of magical lanterns are strung in virtually every shop, giving the entire souk a fairy-tale appearance.

-Watching the workers tirelessly bashing hot metal and shaping it into a range of everyday items such as trays, kitchen utensils, lanterns, wrought-iron grilles, locks, and keys will keep you enthralled.
+Watching the workers tirelessly bash hot metal and shape it into a range of everyday items such as trays, kitchen utensils, lanterns, wrought-iron grilles, locks, and keys will keep you enthralled.